blakebrandon-hub/Group-Progress-Tracker/README.md

 * You will be redirected to the login page and can then sign in with those credentials.

 * Once logged in, click "Create Board" on the navbar.
-You will be prompted to enter the board title, description and choose privacy.
+You will be prompted to enter a board title, description and choose the privacy.

 * You will be redirected to your first board.
 From here you can edit board details, delete the board, add collaborators, create groups, create tickets and comment on those tickets.